- Channel topics

 Comics in evangelismComics have long been used for very effective evangelism.
 Their value is that they communicate truth in a visual way, not only to children, but also to people in an oral communication culture.
 Fiction stories told in cartoon form for adult readers – are very popular in Japan the Middle East and other areas.
-Rox35Media are currently planning an outreach comic for Africa.
+Comix35Media have an outreach comic for Africa.

 Of course, anything comic that can be printed can also be put online and can also be downloaded to mobile phones.

 - Children's comic stories with a low-key message aimed at non-Christians.
 He Lived Among Us is a comic-strip telling of the life of Jesus in a large range of languages.
 You can also download the graphics and install them on your own site.